 • Cost-effective exposure to new prospects.
 Many advisors spend large amounts to get in front of qualified prospects — whether it’s hosting educational seminars via private dinner invitations, giving away restaurant gift cards in exchange for one-on-one prospect meetings or utilizing traditional print and broadcast media.
 With podcasting, you can potentially gain exposure to hundreds or even thousands of prospects at a fraction of the cost of these other marketing strategies.

 • Stronger relationships with current clients.
 Many of your existing clients will appreciate the value-added insights and information you share with them via your podcasts.
-They appreciate the knowledge that you are always staying on top of important financial issues, and by association, staying on top of their accounts.
+They appreciate the knowledge that you are always staying on top of important financial issues, and by association, staying on top of matters relevant to their accounts.
 This can help solidify client relationships, potentially reduce client call volume during market volatility, and help improve client retention.